fraenkel-lab/OmicsIntegrator/README.md

 change the values included in this file directly or can supply their own similarly formatted file.
 If the -c option is not included in the command line the program will attempt to read `conf.txt`.
 The parameters `w`, `b`, and `D` must be set in this file.
-Optional parameters `mu`, `garnetBeta`, and  `g` may also be included.
+Optional parameters `mu`, `garnetBeta`, `g`, and `r` may also be included.

 ```
 w = int, controls the number of trees
 b = int, controls the trade-off between including more
     terminals and using less reliable edges
 D = int, controls the maximum path-length from v0 to terminal nodes
 mu = float, controls the degree-based negative prizes (defualt 0.0)
 garnetBeta = float, scales the garnet output prizes relative to the
              provided protein prizes (default 0.01)
-g = float, affects the convergence of the solution & runtime (default 0.001)
+g = float, msgsteiner parameter that affects the convergence of the
+    solution and runtime (default 0.001)
+r = float, msgsteiner parameter that adds random noise to edges,
+    which is rarely needed because the Forest --noisyEdges option
+    is recommended instead (default 0)
 processes = int, number of processes to spawn when doing randomization runs
             (default to number of processors on your computer)